followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/columns/cellTemplate.md

 Below is the list of fields passed as the **cellInfo** object.

 - **data**: <font size="-1">Object</font>
-The data of the row to which the cell belongs.
+Data of the row to which the cell belongs.
 - **component**: <font size="-1">jQuery</font>
 The [widget instance]({basewidgetpath}/Methods/#instance).
 - **value**: <font size="-1">Any</font>